semuadmin/sandpit/README.md

 ** NOTHING TO SEE HERE - MOVE ALONG **

-Testing sandpit for GitHub development workflows, build toolchains and other shiz.
+Testing sandpit for VS Code and GitHub Actions Continous Integration workflows, build toolchains and other shiz.

 ### Current Status